 Nevertheless, for the purpose of comparing and discussing our results with previous studies using THI, it is useful to position our days of observation relative to this index (Table 1).
-On the basis of the thresholds identified for cattle (Mader et al., 2006), our conditions not stressful (THI < 74), or only mildly so.
+On the basis of the thresholds identified for cattle (Mader et al., 2006), our conditions appeared not stressful (THI < 74), or only mildly so.

 An active use of shade by the ewes